- Director, Center for Health Incentives & Behavioral Economics

 - Harvard College, AB, Biology

-Volpp is an elected member of the American Society of Clinical Investigation (ASCI), the Association of American Physicians (AAP), and the National Academy of Medicine (formerly the Institute of Medicine) of the National Academy of Sciences (IOM).
-He has served as an advisor to many different health plans, employers, and consumer companies.
+Dr. Volpp is an elected member of Penn Medicine’s AOA Chapter, the American Society of Clinical Investigation (ASCI), the Association of American Physicians (AAP), and the National Academy of Medicine (formerly the Institute of Medicine) of the National Academy of Sciences (IOM).
+He has served as an advisor to many different health plans, employers, and consumer companies and is a principal of the behavioral economics consulting firm, VALHealth.
+He previously served as Division Chief of Health Policy for the Department of Medical Ethics & Health Policy.